7 Best Brother Embroidery Machines in 2023

 Replacing the older Brother NQ1600E, the Brother NQ1700E has a 6″x10″ max embroidery field and also has Wi-Fi capability for design transfer and use of the Artspira app.

-The NQ1700E is another embroidery-only machine, but it has a combination machine option, the Brother NQ37000D.
+The NQ1700E is another embroidery-only machine, but it has several combination machine counterparts.

-Besides hoop size, ways it improves upon the Brother PE900 include an increased number of designs, more editing options onscreen, and a faster max embroidery speed (850 stitches per minute vs. 650 stitches per minute.)
+Besides hoop size, ways the Brother NQ1700E improves upon the Brother PE900 include an increased number of designs, more editing options onscreen, and a faster max embroidery speed (850 stitches per minute vs. 650 stitches per minute.)

 4. Brother SE700 Sewing and Embroidery Machine